royduin/fastr/README.md

 # Fastr

 Back in 2013 I started with Fastr, a Dutch social media platform for your car.
 You can create a profile for your car, add your specifications and modifications including pictures, share everything easily with auto generated images (see below), join car clubs and I'd tons of other ideas like a calander with events and stuff.
 It's hard to get users and promote it so there are a handfull of users which created a profile once and never looked back.
 It's still online for my own car but nobody is actively using it.
+For more information see my Dutch blog post about the platform: https://royduineveld.nl/social-media-voor-je-auto/

 ## Why do you share this?